1994 French Open – Women's singles

 Arantxa Sánchez Vicario defeated Mary Pierce in the final, 6–4, 6–4 to win the women's singles tennis title at the 1994 French Open.
+It was her second French Open title and second major singles title overall.
+Sánchez Vicario did not lose a set during the tournament.
 Pierce reached the final with the loss of only 10 games.

 Steffi Graf was the defending champion, but lost in the semifinals to Pierce.
+This ended her winning streak at the majors, having won the last four.

+Gabriela Sabatini, a 5-time semifinalist at the French Open, lost in the first round.
+This would be the first, and only, time she lost before the fourth round of the French Open during her career.

-This tournament marked the first time that former world No. 1 Martina Navratilova lost in the first round of a major since 1976.
-This was also the last major to feature former world No. 1 Tracy Austin.
+This marked the last major appearance of former world No. 1 and two-time major singles champion Tracy Austin.
+This also marked the first time that former world No. 1 Martina Navratilova lost in the opening round of a major since 1976.